-The Maths Mastery approach (delivered through Power Maths) provides opportunities for:
+The Maths Mastery approach (delivered through Power Maths) provides opportunities for; paired talk, paired exploration, concrete and pictorial resources.
+This is a multidimensional approach, so children are embedding mathematical thinkers and not just a calculator.
+All of which are supportive of disadvantaged pupils needs.

-Paired talk

-Paired exploration

-Concrete and pictorial resources

-All of which are supportive of disadvantaged pupils needs

 This pedagogy is applied to all other subjects with a focus on pupil exploration and deepening understanding at their own level.
+All teaching staff have received the training provided by Mark Cotton, therefore messages have been consistent and all staff are equipped to deliver Power Maths on a high quality scale.
+The impact of this should be evident with the data next year.